evilayman/opencode-raven/README.md

 2. **Cost** - Use a cheaper model like `opencode/deepseek-v4-flash-free` for tool-heavy work while saving your main model's context for decisions and edits.
 3. **Enforcement** - This is not soft nudging.
 Raven blocks configured tools/MCP prefixes for non-Raven agents and gives them the exact `raven_seek` retry path.

-Raven defaults to routing noisy search/fetch tools and bundles Context7, Exa, and Grep.app as on-demand MCPs that are always handled behind Raven.
+Raven defaults to routing noisy search/fetch tools and supports any MCP as an on-demand MCP.
+Context7, Exa, and Grep.app are bundled as defaults.
+Search works out of the box, and extra MCPs stay optional and on demand.

-Important limitation: MCPs enabled directly in OpenCode config still load their tool schemas into the main session.
-Raven saves context from tool calls and raw results for those global MCPs, but schema hiding requires putting the MCP in Raven's `onDemandMcpServers`. **Strongly recommended:** configure noisy/search/docs/web MCPs as on-demand MCPs unless you need direct main-agent access.

 ## Install